Edinburgh, South Australia: Salisbury Explosives Factory

 Once a rural area, this changed in 1940, after a large amount of land in the area between Penfield and Salisbury was compulsorily acquired by the Australian Government's Department of Munitions in 1940 to establish a munitions factory.
-Construction of the Salisbury Explosives Factory (also known as) began in November 1940.
+Construction of the Salisbury Explosives Factory (officially, the No.2 Explosives and Filling Factory; colloquially "the Munitions") began in November 1940.
 The architect Herbert Jory was engaged by the Department of Munitions to oversee the building of the factory, which at its height employed 3000 labourers and tradesmen seven days a week.
 The factory was completed within a year.

-The factory was one of many facilities created to ensure supplies for six Small Arms Ammunition Factories, which were munitions factories established and run across the country by the Australian Government during World War II.
+The factory was one of many facilities created to ensure supplies for six munitions factories established across Australia by the national government during World War II.
 The site was chosen because of "its strategic position and its proximity to rail transport, and to a water supply and labour".
 The factory complex included 1,405 buildings, and during wartime employed between 3,000 and 6,000 people.
-The Penfield railway line serviced the facilities.
+A new railway line serviced the facilities.